tjelvar-olsson/biologists-guide-to-computing/source/how-to-think-like-a-computer.rst

 RAM        Fast       Small/Moderate  Expensive       Yes Hard disk  Slow       Very large      Cheap           No
 =========  =========  ==============  ==============  ========

+One could liken these types of storage to different cooling devices in the lab.
+The minus 80 freezer is large and represents a way to store DNA plasmids and primers persistently.
+When preparing for a cloning experiment one may get samples of plasmids and primers and store them in the fridge in the lab for easy access.
+However, although the lab fridge provides easy access it does not present a permanent storage solution.
+Finally, when performing the cloning experiment one takes the samples out of the fridge and places them in an ice-bucket.
+The ice-bucket is a "working storage" solution to which one can have very fast access.
+In the example above the minus 80 freezer represents the hard disk, the lab fridge represents RAM and the ice bucket represents the registry.

 If one is working with really large data sets the main bottleneck in the processing pipeline can be reading data from and writing data to memory.